tylerkummer/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive website uses media queries with hardcoded layout widths at each query, making this great for quick deployment for specific devices.
+    A fully responsive website uses responsive units throughout the site as well as media queries and is meant to accomodate thousands of devices, making this take a lot longer to build than an adaptive website.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means the code is designed for a mobile device first and the layout and features will expand as the size of the screen space grows towards desktop.
+    Desktop first is designed for desktop first and the layout and features will begin accomodating smaller screens until the screen space reaches mobile, like in this project.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    By making the font-size: 62.5% in our html tag this will apply to everything within the HTML file.
+A rem or relative to font-size of the root element unit will refer back to this font-size within our html tag and then accomodate, so 1rem is equal to a font-size of 62.5% or the way the math converts for this project 1rem is the same as 10pixels.
+3.2rem is the same as 32pixels, etc.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is a more robust syntax for CSS which gives the developer a lot more options than normal CSS would allow.
+These new tools for CSS are written in a different langauge but the language is compiled back into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I like how organized everything is, where it is easier to organize based on different sections throughout your HTML and it is easier to navigate rather than scrolling for a long time.
+The thing I am most troubled by is still getting a feel for all the different options that are available to us when storing mixins and variables.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.